Bowdoin College Title IX Policy

 D. Complainant Does Not Wish to Pursue Resolution or Requests Confidentiality

 If the Complainant does not wish to pursue Formal or Alternative Resolution and/or requests that the Report of Sexual Harassment remain confidential, that request shall be confirmed, in writing, with the Title IX Coordinator.
 The College will evaluate the Complainant’s request(s) for confidentiality or no action in the context of the College’s commitment to provide a safe and non-discriminatory environment for all students.
-The Title IX Coordinator will inform the Complainant if the College must move forward with an investigation because the safety of a student or students is in question, and therefore cannot ensure confidentiality.
+The Title IX Coordinator will inform the Complainant if the College must move forward with an investigation because the safety of a student or students or the College community is in question, and therefore cannot ensure confidentiality.
 In such instances, the Title IX Coordinator will sign a Formal Complaint to initiate an investigation pursuant to this Policy, as described below in Section II(E)

 E. Formal Complaints Signed by the Title IX Coordinator